40 Trips to Tipp

 The community sale is hosted by Tipp Monroe Community Services which provides maps to the various sales.
 It takes place on the first Saturday of May each year.

-Another large sale takes place at the annual St. John’s Festival, which is usually in July at St. John’s Church on Hyatt Street.
-Along with entertainment, food and children’s activities, the festival features a large flea market/garage sale.
+A large flea market/garage sale takes place each July at St. John’s Church on Hyatt Street.
 The price of the items available goes down each day of the sale.

-Most people are aware of the quality of the chicken wings at Hinders Sports Bar & Grille in Tipp City (pictured at right).
-However, some fans of this popular food argue that Hinders is simply one of several places in the community that offers outstanding wings.
-The other contenders are Harrison’s restaurant, located downtown, and Champs Chicken, located uptown inside of the Marathon Station (don’t let this fool you).
+Most people are aware of the quality and popularity of the chicken wings at Hinders Sports Bar & Grille in Tipp City (pictured below).
+However, some fans of this popular food argue that Hinders is simply one of several places in the community that offers outstanding wings/chicken.
+The other contenders are Harrison’s restaurant (more on them in a moment), located downtown, and Champs Chicken, located uptown inside of the Marathon Station (don’t let this fool you, it's good).
 Harrison’s wings stand out for their signature sauces while Champs Chicken is known for its crispiness.
-Try all three establishments and see which one’s the best!
+Try all three establishments and see which is the best!